Uncertainty-Aware Digital Twins: Robust Model Predictive Control using Time-Series Deep Quantile Learning: Simultaneous Multi-Step Robust MPC for Digital Twin

 where $s$ indicates the $s$th iteration when solving the optimization problem.
 Both $\mu_i$ and $\lambda_i$ are the penalty parameter and the estimated Lagrange multiplier corresponding to the $i$th constraints and follow the updating rules:

-where $\alpha>1$ is the increasing rate of $\mu_i$, and $\mathbf{u}_s$ is the solution for solving unconstrained optimization (Equation (\ref{eq:augmented_lag_obj})) at iteration $s$.
+where $\alpha>1$ is the increasing rate of $\mu_i$, and $\mathbf{u}_s$ is the solution for solving unconstrained optimization (Eq. (\ref{eq:augmented_lag_obj})) at iteration $s$.
+In this work, we select $\lambda_0=10, \mu_0 = 1$, and $\alpha=3$ from trial and errors that balance constraint satisfaction and convergence rate.
 In the next iteration, the solver will resolve the problem using $\mathbf{u}_s$ as the initial guess for warm start.
-Here, we apply the $\text{ReLU}()$ function in Equation (\ref{eq:augmented_lag_obj}) because it is a continuous and differentiable function that only penalizes $\Phi_{s}$ when the constraints $c_i$ are violated, and enabling the smooth computation of the gradient of $\Phi_s$.
+Here, we apply the $\text{ReLU}()$ function in Eq. (\ref{eq:augmented_lag_obj}) because it is a continuous and differentiable function that only penalizes $\Phi_{s}$ when the constraints $c_i$ are violated, and enabling the smooth computation of the gradient of $\Phi_s$.

 While the augmented Lagrangian method introduces some deviation from strict KKT conditions to improve numerical stability and feasibility, it still provides robust handling of both equality and inequality constraints.
 Further, it avoids the ill-conditioning issues of pure penalty methods by using Lagrange multipliers, reducing sensitivity to the penalty parameter.
 Lastly, it converges more efficiently to feasible solutions, even for problems with non-linear constraints \cite{nocedal1999numerical}.